OpenBfS/UncertRadio/docs/doc_files/first_steps/main_menue.rst

 The new menu item "\ **Edit – Serial evaluation**\ " has been introduced allowing the manifold evaluation of a project with partially modified input quantity values/uncertainties.
-The description of this new option is given in the new section 5.6 in chapter 6.
+The description of this new option is given in :numref:`serial evaluations of an existing project`.

 Menu Options
 ^^^^^^^^^^^^